thecloudside/couchbase-gcp-terraform-ansible/README.md

 2- Setup [Terraform](https://www.terraform.io/downloads) in your workspace

-3- Clone the code in your workspace
+3- Clone this repo to your workspace

 4- Edit the `variables.tf` file and update variables as per your workspace